- ABOUT US

 2019 Research Grant Award Recipients

 The OPTA Research Committee would like to recognize and congratulate the following researchers, along with their respective team of researchers, as the 2018 OPTA Research Grant recipients.
-This year's winning projects were chosen from exceptional applications and will receive funds to support clinical site fees, equipment costs, personnel fees and participant support costs.
+This year's winning projects were chosen from exceptional applications and will receive funds to support clinical site fees, equipment costs, and participant support costs.